 The Dell XPS 13 has been at the top of our best laptops list for several years now, and for good reason.
-It’s an extremely well-built and well-designed machine that epitomizes the 13-inch laptop.
-It looks great, performs well, has an excellent keyboard and touchpad, and leaves very little to desire.
+It’s been an extremely well-built and well-designed machine that epitomizes the 13-inch laptop.

 |Intel Core i5-1240P

 Intel Core i7-1260P

 Intel Core i7-1270P

 |Graphics||Intel Iris Xe||Intel Iris Xe graphics|

 |Display||13.4-inch 16:10 Full HD+ (1920 x 1080) IPS non-touch